emrebal98/personal-website/README.md

 ## :memo: License

-This project is under license from MIT.
+This project is under license from Apache 2.0.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/emrebal98" target="_blank">Emre Bal</a>